PawelBor/Year-4-Offer/README.md

 #Introduction

-This is 4th year Software Development project. </br>
+This is our 4th year Software Development project. </br>
-The project will be a web based application created using technologies such as:
+The project will be a web / android based application created using technologies such as:
 * HTML, CSS + JavaScript
 * Bootstrap
 * J2EE
 * MongoDB
+* Java
+* XML + JSON
+* Google Api's

 #Functionality</br>